nukopian/DBIx-Squirrel/README.md

 - Some DBIx-Squirrel iterator method names (`reset`, `first`, `next`, `single`, `find`, `all`) may be familiar to other DBIx-Class programmers who use them for similar purposes.

-# AUTHOR

-Nukopia Software Services

-# COPYRIGHT AND LICENSE

-This software is copyright (c) 2020 by Nukopia Software Services.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.